 Employee rights do still apply when a company is in administration and administration does not automatically result in the termination of any employment contracts.
 The administrator can choose to ‘adopt’ all or some of the employees’ contracts of employment but if not, they will put in place a formal redundancy process.
 ‘Adoption’ must take place within 14 days.
 Our recent guide contains more details on your responsibilities to employees on insolvency.

 If the business is sold as a ‘going concern’, any adopted employment contracts will automatically move across to the buyer under the Transfer of Undertakings (Protection of Employment) Regulations (TUPE).
 For further information, please see Transferring Employees under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (‘TUPE’).

 How long does it take to appoint an administrator?

 The speed with which an administrator is appointed will vary depending on the route used to put the insolvent company into administration.
 It is common for the directors to decide to place the company into administration and given that this only requires their agreement at a board meeting, it can be achieved fairly swiftly.
 If a shareholders’ meeting is required or the formal court procedure is followed, the process will take longer.

-It is possible for an administrator to be appointed within one day, which is obviously beneficial in terms of their being able to take control of the company, business and assets and the moratorium coming into effect (see What happens when a company goes into administration?).
+It is possible for an administrator to be appointed within one day, which is obviously beneficial in terms of their being able to take control of the company, business and assets and the moratorium coming into effect.

 How much does an administrator cost?